 When California missions started in 1769, the livestock practices were more integrated into western areas.
-By the late 1800s the iconic symbols of hats, bandanas, spurs, lassos, stirrups, and lariets were widespread ideas of what the cowboy culture looked like.
+By the late 1800s the iconic symbols of hats, bandanas, spurs, lassos, stirrups, and lariats were widespread ideas of what the cowboy culture looked like.
 Today, real cowboy culture means living the ranching lifestyle.
-There are about fifteen places where the cowboy culture is alive today and one of them is here in Colorado.
-Our state is known as a ranching state as we are one of the tenth-largest cattle producing states.
+There are still many places where the cowboy culture is alive today and one of them is here in Colorado.
+Our state is known for it's beautiful mountains as well as it's ranches; we are the tenth-largest cattle producing state in the nation with almost 3 million head of cattle.
 Therefore, we have strong memories and connections with the cowboy lifestyle.
-We here at Rusty Spurr Ranch keep the cowboy culture alive and make the experience as genuine as possible for all you cowboys and cowgirls.
+We here at Rusty Spurr Ranch keep the cowboy culture alive and make the experience as genuine as possible for everyone that rides with us.